 Going out on your own in business can be scary no matter your age.
-But when you’re over 50, you don’t have too many years to dust yourself off and try again if you fail.
+But when you’re an over 50 entrepreneur, you don’t have too many years to dust yourself off and try again if you fail.

-That said, becoming a solo entrepreneur in your 50’s could still be the best retirement plan.
+That said, starting a business at 50 years old could still be the best retirement plan.
 Here’s why.

 One of the biggest problems solo entrepreneurs face is lack of experience.
 That’s a legitimate concern for the 25-year-old startup of one, but not for you.
-If you’re in your 50’s you have years of work and decision-making experience under your belt.
+Over 50 entrepreneurs have years of work and decision-making experience under their belts.
 This is valuable even if you’re becoming an entrepreneur in a completely new field.

 Founder Institute did some research into what personality, aptitude and demographic factors make up a great entrepreneur.
 Guess what they found?
 Older age is one of the strongest predictors of success.